nuxt-community/auth-module/docs/content/en/schemes/local.md

 By default, auth will load the user's info using a second HTTP request after a successful login.
-This option disables that request, but does not disable fetching user info from the user envpoint; set `endpoints.user: false` for that.
+This option disables that request, but does not disable fetching user info from the user endpoint; set `endpoints.user: false` for that.

 > TIP: Set this to false when you want to return the user info from your login request to save an extra HTTP roundtrip.
 To do so, get the response from `loginWith` and pass the data to [setUser](../api/auth#setuser-user).
 Note that, unless you disable the user endpoint with `endpoints.user: false` you will still need to implement the user endpoint so that auth can fetch the user information on e.g. page refresh.